TheLegendofPiratesOnline/documentation/login.md

 message = Your account is banned.
 Please try to login from website for more info.
 ```
 ```
-{u'status': u'4', u'message': u'Your account is banned.
-Please try to login from website for more info.'}
+{"status": "4", "message": "Your account is banned.
+Please try to login from website for more info."}
 ```

 ### Server Closed